Worship is what we do!

 (1 Corinthians 11.23-35)

 Holy communion is the central act of worship in our churches.
 On a Sunday at 10 am a communion service is roughly one hour long.
 There will be hymns, bible readings and a sermon as part of the service.
 A midweek communion is about half an hour.
+We live-stream our 8am and 10am Sunday services from Tring if you prefer to stay at home.
+There is a prayer for spiritual communion within the service.

 At a communion service: